sessap/contextualgames/README.md

-# Contextual Games: Multiagent Learning with Side Information
+# Contextual Games: Multi-Agent Learning with Side Information

 This repository contains the code associated to the paper: